A Comparison of Orangetheory vs Crossfit

 What exercises do you do in Orangetheory?

-First, you will be required to row in some Orangetheory training sessions.
+Firstly, you will be required to row in some Orangetheory training sessions.
 The purpose of rowing is to activate your body muscles.
-In fact, every stroke on the rower stimulates about 85% of the muscles in your body in order to improve your strength, endurance, and power.
+In fact, every stroke on the rower stimulates about 85% of the muscles in your body.
+Therefore, this helps improve your strength, endurance, and power.
+Don’t worry – OTF (Orangetheory fitness) offers class packages tailored to all fitness levels.

 Did you know that you can increase your strength through training?
 The orangetheory training sessions have different floor and weight exercises that are frequently changed to allow you to build different muscles in the body.
 In case you experience any limitation or injury, the coach will provide you with different movement options.